 Noah H Greenleaf

-The Life Summary of Noah H
+Brief Life History of Noah H

 When Noah H Greenleaf was born on 14 March 1813, in Monongalia, Virginia, United States, his father, George Greenleaves, was 48 and his mother, Nancy Ann Barnes, was 39.
-He married Matilda Catherine Townsend on 17 March 1840, in Lewis, Virginia, United States.
+He married Matilda Townsend on 17 March 1840, in Lewis, Virginia, United States.
 They were the parents of at least 9 sons and 5 daughters.
 He lived in Gilmer, Virginia, United States in 1860 and Center District, Gilmer, West Virginia, United States for about 10 years.
 He died on 6 April 1896, in Cedarville, Gilmer, West Virginia, United States, at the age of 83, and was buried in Cedarville Cemetery, Cedarville, Gilmer, West Virginia, United States.

-Photos and Memories (1)
+Photos and Memories (3)

 Do you know Noah H?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account